itscrystal/blog/_posts/2017-11-03-craigslist-branding.md

 date: 2017-11-03
 ---

+## Task
-## Task: Rebrand Craigslist and create a new branding guide.
-You have 48 hours.
+Rebrand Craigslist and create a simple, new branding guide in 48 hours.

 ## Table of Contents